amitxv/PC-Tuning/docs/post-install.md

 ## Memory Cleaner and Timer Resolution (Windows 10 1909 and Under)

 Microsoft fixed the standby list memory management issues in a later version of Windows but some modern games still have memory leaks.
 Memory Cleaner ([official reference](https://github.com/danskee/MemoryCleaner), [source code](https://git.zusier.xyz/Zusier/MemoryCleaner), [download](https://www.majorgeeks.com/files/details/memory_cleaner_danskee.html)) also allows us to raise the clock interrupt frequency on a global level.
 However, the behavior of processes that are affected significantly changed in Windows 10 2004+ in a way that potentially breaks real-time applications as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change) rendering this *trick* obsolete.
+However, the old implementation can be mimicked in Windows 11+ and Windows 10 Server (not applicable to client editions) with a registry entry.

 - Place **Memory-Cleaner.exe** in win + r, **shell:startup** and open it